samuelgsousa/SmartMart/README.md

 ## 🗃️ Inicialização do Banco de Dados

-No terminal, navegue até a pasta do backend:
+No terminal, navegue até a pasta do backend (se não estiver):

 ```bash
 cd backend